What Are the Advantages of Underwater Cameras for Stroke Analysis in Swimmers?

 Moreover, these cameras can capture footage from various angles, providing a multi-dimensional view of the swimmer’s stroke.
 This enables a more in-depth analysis than what’s possible with the naked eye.

-Sujet a lire : How to Integrate Mindfulness Practices into Pre-Game Routines for Ice Hockey Teams?
+A lire en complément : How to Integrate Mindfulness Practices into Pre-Game Routines for Ice Hockey Teams?

 Precision of Motion Analysis with Underwater Markers